-What are the differences between Inline and multi-statement Table-valued function?
+What are the differences between the Inline and multi-statement Table-valued functions?

 - In an Inline Table-Valued Function, the returns clause cannot contain the structure of the table that the function is going to return whereas in the multi-statement table-valued function we can define the structure of the table that the function is going to return.

 - The inline table value function cannot have BEGIN and END blocks whereas the multi-statement function can have the Begin and End blocks.

 - Inline table-valued functions are better for performance than the multi-statement table-valued function.
 So, if the given task can be achieved using an inline table-valued function, then it always preferred to use Inline Table-valued Function over the multi-statement table-valued function.